 WALL-E, the 2008 animated film, takes us inside a spaceship filled with the last of earth’s inhabitants whom have morphed into obese, dimwitted, and lazy Internet addicts.
 All of mankind has turned completely immobile as they spend every waking moment glued to a multimedia digital display while strapped into futuristic hovering lounge chairs.

-Maybe you’ve witnessed this stupor when tapping your ten year old’s shoulder, interrupting his Call of Duty marathon session or it happened walking past a co-worker you said hello to in the hallway who had her head cocked downward at a permanent 45 degree angle relentlessly scrolling through a never ending social media feed on her iPhone.
+Maybe you’ve witnessed this stupor when tapping your ten year old’s shoulder, interrupting his Call of Duty marathon session.
+Or it happened while walking past a co-worker you said hello to in the hallway who had her head cocked downward at a permanent 45 degree angle, relentlessly scrolling through a never ending social media feed.

-One thing is for certain: we are more distracted by technology than ever before and it’s drastically affecting our levels of creativity and productivity levels.
+One thing is for certain: we are more distracted by technology than ever before and it’s drastically depleting our creativity and productivity levels.
 Our creative genius peaks when our minds are in a calm, distraction-free state.

-Not convinced?
 Take the quick digital distraction test offered by The Center for Internet and Technology Addiction.
-I’m convinced most of us are digitally distracted at some level and in need of a digital detox.
+I’m convinced most of us are digitally distracted at some level and in dire need of a digital detox.

 Nicholas Carr, author of The Shallows: What the Internet Is Doing to Our Brains, feels it too:

 Over the last few years I’ve had an uncomfortable sense that someone, or something, has been tinkering with my brain, remapping the neural circuity, reprogramming the memory.
 My mind isn’t going—so far as I can tell—but it’s changing.
 I’m not thinking the way I used to think.
 I feel it most strongly when I’m reading.

 The brain is changing and adapting in response to our digital habits